Skip to main content

 The vast majority of retail casual staff on campus are current students and we pay great casual rates of pay; we also have a number of casual supervisor jobs, which offer increased responsibility and increased pay.

 Please consider the balance between your studies and work commitments.
-If you are struggling financially, please seek financial advice, and check to see if you could be eligible for a scholarship, bursary or hardship grant.
+If you are struggling financially, please seek financial advice, and check to see if you could be eligible for a scholarship, bursary or Financial Support fund.
 This blog from one of our Master’s students provides useful insight and advice on the benefits and challenges of part-time work.

 If you are on a Student or Tier 4 visa, please be aware of the restrictions on the amount and type of work you can do, and seek advice from our Student Immigration Service through appointments or drop in sessions if you have questions.